danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.updateDeviceLocked.html" name="account.updateDeviceLocked">When client-side passcode lock feature is enabled, will not show message texts in incoming PUSH notifications: account.updateDeviceLocked</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#fullchatlastupdated-mixed-id-int" name="fullChatLastUpdated">When were full info for this chat last cached: fullChatLastUpdated</a>

 * <a href="account.getContactSignUpNotification.html" name="account.getContactSignUpNotification">Whether the user will receive notifications when contacts sign up: account.getContactSignUpNotification</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isaltervista-bool" name="isAltervista">Whether this is altervista: isAltervista</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isipc-bool" name="isIpc">Whether we're an IPC client instance: isIpc</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isipcworker-bool" name="isIpcWorker">Whether we're an IPC server process (as opposed to an event handler): isIpcWorker</a>

 * <a href="auth.bindTempAuthKey.html" name="auth.bindTempAuthKey">You cannot use this method directly, instead modify the PFS and default_temp_auth_key_expires_in settings, see https://docs.madelineproto.xyz/docs/SETTINGS.html for more info: auth.bindTempAuthKey</a>